Repo chaos tests Wall Street confidence in NY Fed's Williams

-The New York Fed had to intervene in cash markets this week when the repo rate, a key measure of liquidity in the global banking system, sky-rocketed, forcing the Fed to make an emergency injection of more than $125 billion on Tuesday and Wednesday.
+The New York Fed had to intervene in cash markets this week when the repo rate, a key measure of liquidity in the global banking system, sky-rocketed, forcing the Fed to make an emergency injection of more than $125 billion (£100 billion) on Tuesday and Wednesday.
 A key interest rate the Fed aims to influence also broke above the central bank's target range on Tuesday for the first time since the financial crisis.

 "What has happened in the repo market is far from a minor problem," said Ward McCarthy, chief financial economist for Jefferies.
 "That’s a financial crisis waiting to happen if they don’t get that under control."